 - 8.1.
-The courses are defined in Attachment A, including the order in which marks are to be passed and the side on which each mark is to be left. - 8.2.
+The course(s) will be defined in the ESI Attachment A, including the order in which marks are to be passed and the side on which each mark is to be left. - 8.2.
 No later than the warning signal, the race committee signal vessel may display the approximate compass bearing of the first leg. - 8.3.
 The course to be sailed will be indicated on the Committee Boat. - 8.4.
 If one of two gate marks is missing and has not been replaced as described in RRS 34, then the remaining mark shall be rounded to port.
 This changes RRS 34.